Money & Currency

 What if I run out of Egyptian Pounds?

-ATMs are everywhereβ€”Senzo Mall, Hurghada Marina, El Dahar downtown, and most hotel areas.
-Your hotel can also usually exchange money at acceptable rates (3-5% worse than banks).
+ATMs are everywhere—Senzo Mall, Hurghada Marina, El Dahar downtown, and most hotel areas.
+Your hotel can also usually exchange money at acceptable rates.

 Ready for Your Hurghada Adventure?